-The loafer is an example of a stylish shoe often often ignored in the darker part of the year.
+The loafer is an example of a stylish shoe often ignored in the darker part of the year.
 But with these simple tips you can soon swap your boring winter boots for a dapper pair of loafers.

 Think black and brown shoes are boring?
 Think again.
 Brown and black are both super versatile, and their neutrality means you can pair them with all sorts of outfits.
 Going for black or brown is also a practical choice, as they’ll hide the winter dirt your shoes will inevitably collect.

 If you are wearing loafers for a Christmas party, then bend the rules slightly and team brown loafers with black trousers.
 It’s a great casual look because the darker shade of the trousers makes the the brown more vibrant.
+If you want to make a statement with a more snazzy colour try burgundy.

 Whilst loafers are designed as a slip on shoe, it doesn’t mean they should slip off – getting the right fit is important.
 This is particularly important in the winter, chilly feet don’t need the extra pain of a poorly fitting shoe!